mun-tonsi/debian-vagrant-osticket/README.md

 # Vagrant - Centos - Ansible - OsTicket and dev tools

-## This project configures a Vagrant managed Centos 7 VM running OsTicket for development using Ansible for provisioning.
+## This project configures a Vagrant managed Oracle Linux 8 VM running OsTicket for development using Ansible for provisioning.

 This differs slightly from a production instance in the following way:

 * Runs over http instead of https to avoid installing certs and keys.
 * Avoids using any production ssh keys.
-* Has a process to disable all email account checking. (working however is a manual step)
+* Has a process to disable all email account checking.
+* Can configure and start a new osTicket instance (or)
+* Can import from an existing database and filesystem backup.
 * Does not include adding a cron job for email collection, it would be bad if your dev setup collected real email meant for prod.

 ## Prerequisites